uption/uption/README.md

 [![CI](https://github.com/uption/uption/workflows/CI/badge.svg)](https://github.com/uption/uption/actions?query=workflow%3ACI)
 [![docs](https://img.shields.io/badge/docs-Uption%20wiki-blue)](https://github.com/uption/uption/wiki)

-A tool to collect and export network performance metrics on devices like WLAN Pi and Raspberry Pi.
+A tool to collect and export network performance metrics on Linux devices.
 This tool was inspired by [wiperf](https://github.com/wifinigel/wiperf) project.

 ## Documentation

+Uption has a concept of _collectors_ and _exporters_.
+Collectors generate metrics based on different tests and exporters export the generated data.
+See documentation for all the supported collectors and exporters.
 Documentation can be found from [Uption wiki](https://github.com/uption/uption/wiki).

 ## Installation